Kingdom of Libya: International relations

 In regional affairs, Libya enjoyed the advantage of not having aggravated boundary disputes with its neighbors.
 Libya was one of the thirty founding members of the Organization of African Unity (OAU), established in 1963, and in November 1964 participated with Morocco, Algeria, and Tunisia in forming a joint consultative committee aimed at economic cooperation among North African states.
 Although it supported Arab causes, including the Moroccan and Algerian independence movements, Libya took little active part in the Arab-Israeli dispute or the tumultuous inter-Arab politics of the 1950s and the early 1960s.

 Nevertheless, the brand of Arab nationalism advanced by Egypt's Gamal Abdel Nasser exercised an increasing influence, particularly among the younger Libyan generation that were influenced by the influx of Egyptian teachers into Libya.
 As one report suggests:

 The presence of Egyptian teachers explains why so many classrooms show the influence of Egyptian propaganda.
 Pupils do crayon drawings of Egyptian troops winning victories over Israel or Britain.
 In Benghazi, Libya, a complete course in Egyptian history is given to secondary school students.
 A display in a high school art exhibit showed pictures of the leading rules of Egypt; on one side were the "bad" rulers, on the other the "good" rulers.
 The bad rulers began with the Pharaoh Cheops, who enslaved his people to build the pyramids, and ended with Farouk.
 The good rulers began with the idealistic Pharaoh Ikhnaton and ended with, of course, Gamal Abdel Nasser.

 In response to anti-Western agitation in 1964, Libya's essentially pro-Western government requested the evacuation of British and American bases before the dates specified in the treaties.
 Most British forces were in fact withdrawn in 1966, although the evacuation of foreign military installations, including Wheelus Air Base, was not completed until March 1970.

-The June 1967 War between Israel and its Arab neighbors aroused a strong reaction in Libya, particularly in Tripoli and Benghazi, where dock and oil workers as well as students were involved in violent demonstrations.
-The United States and British embassies and oil company offices were damaged in rioting.
-Members of the small Jewish community were also attacked, prompting the emigration of almost all remaining Libyan Jews.
-The government restored order, but thereafter attempts to modernize the small and ineffective Libyan armed forces and to reform the grossly inefficient Libyan bureaucracy foundered upon conservative opposition to the nature and pace of the proposed reforms.